 - Best-in-class, simple, and convenient social media prescheduling

 - Connectivity to other services (g., Zapier)

-Later is the right tool for you if you have a strong focus towards Instagram.
+Later is the right tool for you if you have a strong focus on Instagram.
 As soon as you start to work with Later’s image archive, you will not want to miss the simple way to schedule your images anymore.

 If your focus is on Instagram, Later may be worth a look for you.
 Instagram is the best social network when it comes to sharing images.
 Later is a social media management tool which initially targeted only Instagram users.
 It was formerly called Latergramme.

 What makes particularly Later special is the outstanding drag and drop calendar view.
 On the left side, you will see images from your library.
 On the right side, there is the calendar.
 You can simply drag and drop an image from the left side to the calendar to schedule a new post.
 To make it even easier Later offers to auto-schedule posts according to a pre-set schedule.